p1ng-request/docs/templates/Python/Python_Copy_files_and_subdir_from_directory_to_another_directory.ipynb.md

 **Author:** [Parth Panchal](https://www.linkedin.com/in/parthpanchal8401/)

-This notebook copy all elements inside a directory to another directory.
+**Description:** This notebook provides a Python script to copy files and subdirectories from one directory to another.

 ## Input